 From 1955 he studied at the Royal Academy of Music in London, and then worked as a schoolteacher.
 Later he studied in the USA, courtesy of a Harkness Fellowship.
 From 1975 until 1983 he was musical director of the Royal National Theatre in London.
 From 1994 until 2001 he was professor of composition at King's College London.

-Birtwistle has written six operas, and his orchestral works include The Triumph of Time (1971) and Earth Dances (1986).
+Birtwistle wrote many operas, and his orchestral works include The Triumph of Time (1971) and Earth Dances (1986).
 Awards include a British knighthood and Companion of Honour, the Siemens Music Prize and the Grawemeyer Award for Music Composition.

 Ask Alice - An encounter with Birtwistle's Minotaur at Covent Garden, for Classical Music agony aunt Alice McVeigh